kyluo/GarbageCollector/README.md

 ignore the unreachable memory and malloc new memory as user request<br/>
 or<br/>
 check if there is memory block that can be used for future memory request<br/> -->
-# Garbage Collect: mark & sweep and reference-counting garbage collection for C
+# Garbage Collector: Mark & Sweep and Reference-Counting garbage collection for C
 ## Project Members: Ruipeng Han, Kaiyuan Luo
+## Project Mentor: David James

 This program is an implementation of a conservative, thread-local, mark-and-sweep and referece-counting garbage collector.
 The implementation provides a fully functional replacement